flyway/flywaydb.org/getstarted/undo.md

 This tutorial assumes you have successfully completed the [**First Steps: Command-line**](/getstarted/firststeps/commandline) tutorial. **If you have not done so, please do so first.** This tutorial picks up where that one left off.

-This brief tutorial will teach **how to get up and running with the Flyway Command-line tool**.
-It will take you through the steps on how to configure it and how to write and execute your first few database migrations.
+This brief tutorial will teach **how to use undo migrations**.
+It will take you through the steps on how to create and use them.

 ## Introduction